How Halloween is celebrated around the world

 Mexico

-While children in Mexico also get to go trick or treating on Oct.
+While children in Mexico also go trick-or-treating on Oct.
 31, it acts as a primer for another celebration: el Día de los Muertos, or Day of the Dead, which takes place on Nov.
-2. Observers say the Mexican holiday, which dates back 3,000 years to pre-Columbian mesoamerica, occurs when the gates of heaven open, allowing the spirit of a deceased loved one to be reunited with their still living family.
+1 and 2.
+Observers say the Mexican holiday, which dates back 3,000 years to pre-Columbian Mesoamerica, occurs when the gates of heaven open, allowing the spirit of a deceased loved one to be reunited with their still-living family.

 Family members may prepare a feast with the deceased's favorite foods or leave gifts on their gravesite.
 Festival-goers will don skull masks and eat skull-shaped sweets.
-And the holiday, once typically only celebrated in rural, indigenous parts of the country, is now celebrated in major cities, including capital Mexico City.
+And the holiday, once typically celebrated only in rural, Indigenous parts of the country, is now celebrated in major cities, including the capital, Mexico City.

 England